sonic-net/SONiC/doc/dash/smart-switch-ip-address-assigment/smart-switch-ip-address-assignment.md

     - DPU modules available on the platform.
     - DPU to netdev mapping.
 - Config DB schema should be extended to include the following information:
-  - Support of the new `SmartSwitch` type in DEVICE_METADATA config DB table.
-The new type shall allow to identify when the SONiC is running on the Smart Switch.
+  - Support of the new `SmartSwitch` subtype in DEVICE_METADATA config DB table.
+The new subtype shall allow to identify when the SONiC is running on the Smart Switch.
   - Support of the new `MID_PLANE_BRIDGE` table with the following information
     - Midplane bridge configuration with the bridge IP address and list of the DPU PCIe interfaces that should be added to the bridge for the Smart Switch case.
 - sonic-cfggen utility shall be extended to generate the following sample configuration based on the `t1-smartswitch` topology: